Contents

 Stack 🔝

 Represents call stack memory.
 Allocating on this is near-zero cost by being just an arithmetic addition.
 But its total size is limited - typically up to a few megabytes.
 Prefer this for small localized data that need to be processed exceedingly fast.
+Arena allocators are a close second in terms in performance.

 Heap 🔝